nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-15-scaling-back-mvp.md

 #### Risks

 - We know this is a feature highly valuable to a processor as will need to still be captured somewhere.
+- loss of the system notes means no knowledge of timeline of approved or rejected states.

 #### Mitigations

 - Will be moved to a offline process.
+- date of approval or rejection added to status under claim id.

 #### Screenshots